Songloading/Paper-Replicate-Learning-to-Simulate-Equity-Option-Markets/README.md

 Note: Please ensure that the number of files in **result** folder is greater than 10 and also please include only the csv files you want to test in the **result** folder.
 ### Existing Problem

+- Lack of data

+  Right now we are using the data from five months from 2020, which is definitely not enough to run a deep learning model, compare to the original paper that using nine years' data.

+  We find that we could acquire more data from the [Wikitter](https://www.wikitter.com/).
+Hence lacking of data should not be a huge deal in the furture study.

+- 2020 stock market crash

+  2020 is not a good year in terms of the stock market.
+As we all know, the global stock market crash began on 20 February 2020 and ended on 7 April.
+And we are using February and March data for training which will cause bias.

+  We think that maybe GANs is not robust enough to handle such case.
+There will be a lot of room for us to develop a more powerful model.

+- Computing DLV issues

+  As we showed above, computing DLV requires a lot of work and financial mathematical knowledge.
+If it is possible, we should get in touch with JP Morgan computer scientist in order to ensure we are calculating it in the correct way.